neoforged/Documentation/docs/datastorage/valueio.md

 ### Primitives

-Value I/O contains methods for reading and writing certain primitives. `ValueOutput` methods are prefixed with `put*`, taking in the key and the primitive. `ValueInput` methods are named as `get*Or`, taking in the key to retrieve and a default if none is present.
+Value I/O contains methods for reading and writing certain primitives. `ValueOutput` methods are prefixed with `put*`, taking in the key and the primitive value. `ValueInput` methods are named as `get*Or`, taking in the key and a default if none is present.

 | Java Type | `ValueOutput` | `ValueInput`                 |
 |:---------:|:-------------:|:----------------------------:|